Eligibility and Compliance

 Yes, but it would depend on where the tissue samples come from and if consent has been provided.
 CASIS must ensure all regulatory requirements are met.

 Would a working prototype be required as a proof of concept before a proposal could be submitted for the project to work on the ISS?

-From an operational perspective, offerors would not necessarily need a functioning prototype until the payload development or payload integration phase.
-Offerors should aim to have a working prototype to perform ground tests on prior to sending their experiment to the ISS.
-From a scientific perspective, showing preliminary results may be required when proposals go through the review process.
+From an operational perspective, offerors do not necessarily need a functioning prototype until the payload development or payload integration phase, but they would want to have a working prototype that they could perform ground tests on prior to sending the experiment to the ISS.
+From the scientific perspective, showing preliminary results may be required when proposals go through the review process.

-Would a proposed project requiring testing external to the ISS be acceptable?
+Would a proposed project requiring testing in space, outside the ISS, be acceptable?

 With regards to commercialization, can you specify the difference between the NLRA commercialization goal and LEO commercialization goal from the ISS Program Office?

-The NLRA commercial goals should be focused on improving a product, use of the ISS for the purposes of demonstration, or use of the ISS to raise the TRL.
-If the outcome of a project is to market or produce a product or data that would then be sold to generate revenue from, that would fall under the LEO commercialization efforts through the ISS Program Office.
+The NLRA commercial goals would be focused on improving a product, use of the ISS for the purposes of demonstration, or use of the ISS to raise the technology readiness level (TRL).
+If the outcome of a project is to market or produce a product or data that would then be sold and generate revenue, that would be under the LEO commercialization efforts through the ISS Program Office.